Have you ever faced the dilemma of to disavow or not to disavow? how to disavow backlinks

 - Are anchor texts over-optimised or commercial, instead of natural?

-Obviously, there’s some judgment calls with those.
+Obviously, there are some judgment calls with those.
 Relevancy and over-optimization can mean different things, depending on the site you’re working on and the industry you’re in.
 The more examples you look at, the easier it is to get a feel for whether or not a link should be disavowed.

 John Hall is currently the Co-Founder and CEO of Influence & Co.
 He assists individuals and brands in growing their influence through products and services.